Vet talks positively about her experience on Vets Now’s three-year residency programme

 What does a veterinary residency involve?

 It’s a bit like human doctors — you can either go into general practice and do a bit of everything or you can choose to specialise in something more specific.
 If you decide to become a specialist, you have to do a residency to get a knowledge base in each area of your subject.
 In Glasgow, there is a three-year programme and residents are mentored by specialists who have already been down the same route.
-In Glasgow, for example, Dan Lewis, Scott Kilpatrick and Tobias Grave mentor the residents and supervise us when we see patients.
+In Glasgow, for example, Dan Lewis mentors the residents and supervise us when we see patients.
 We also have to do a lot of studying so we have journal clubs and book review sessions to help with this.
 We also carry out comprehensive investigations into complicated cases which involves publishing our findings and hopefully contributing to the wider veterinary profession.

 What benefits will the expansion of our Glasgow hospital bring?